Workplace Safety Tips: 15 Ways to Keep Employees Safe in 2026

 1. Enhanced Efficiency and Productivity

-2. Cost Reduction in Injury and Illness
+2. Lower Injury and Illness Costs

-3. Elevated Employee Morale and Reduced Turnover
+3. Higher Employee Morale and Retention

-4. Cultivation of a Strong Safety Culture
+4. Stronger Safety Culture

-5. Improved Safety Record
+5. Better Safety Record

 What are 5 general safety rules?